 No RV parks per se.
 For tenters, there is the Xkopek Camping downtown (but in a secluded area).
 Truck campers and very small rigs could overnight here too.
 GPS: 20.678475, -88.195467.

 Camping Cancun RV is a spacious RV park, amenable to big rigs, with spaces for tents and truck campers and cabins.
-They have a pool, grills and cooking area.
+They have a pool, grills, and a cooking area.
 All big rig sites have ES.
 Website: https://www.campingcancunrv.com/ Email: email@example.com.
 WIFI.
 GPS: 21.086829, -87.003880.

 Acamaya Reef Caravan Park.
 Parking is on a concrete parking lot.
 No hookups.
 No pets.
 6 bungalows.
 This used to be a marvelous place, but today I would say look before you sleep.
 GPS: 20.872632, -86.866058.